Search String

 Lotus Turbo Challenge 2 Amiga 1991

 Magnetic Fields subsequently released Lotus Turbo Challenge 2 for ST/Amiga in 1991; it was also coded by Shaun Southern.
 And Lotus 2 was also excellent.
-Lotus 2 featured full-screen single-player mode (not split-screen single-player mode), better graphics and a more professional presentation than its predecessor.
+Lotus 2 featured full-screen single-player mode (not split-screen single-player mode), 4-player computer-link, weather conditions, night-driving, road hazards, jumps, better graphics and a more professional presentation than its predecessor.

 Lotus 3: The Ultimate Challenge Amiga 1992

 Lotus 3: The Ultimate Challenge was released by Magnetic Fields in 1992 on ST/Amiga.
-Again, Shaun Southern coded the original ST/Amiga versions of Lotus 3.
+Again, Shaun Southern coded the original Amiga version of Lotus 3.

 • Create over 3 trillion tracks using RECS (Racing Environment Construction System)